rkgith01/weather-app/README.md

 - Toggle between Celsius and Fahrenheit units.
 - Supports geolocation to fetch and display the local weather automatically.

+## Favicons
+ - Favicons used by favicons generator

 ## How to Run

 Simply open the `index.html` file in a web browser to start using the weather app.
 No additional setup is required.